TNG/boost-python-examples/README.md

 + `brew install cmake boost-python`

+Furthermore, for the homebrew python lib to be used, unfortunately, the full path has to be given right now.

+    cmake -DPYTHON_LIBRARY=/usr/local/Cellar/python/2.7.9/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib ..

 ## Building

 + Set the `BOOST_ROOT` environment variable if Boost is installed in a non-standard directory